binsync/varbert_api/README.md

 The `varmodel install` command will start an interactive prompt to install the model and decompiler plugin code.
 Please make sure you install `varmodel` to the same Python environment as your decompiler.

+If you do not want to use decompiler integration, you can use `varmodel download-models` to just download the models (and not install any plugins).

 ## Usage
 VARModel can be used in two ways:
 - directly on decompiled text (without an attached decompiler)